Adel Osseiran

-Adel Osseiran (عادل عسيران; 5 June 1905 – 18 June 1998), also transliterated Adil 'Usayran or Adil Osseyran, was a prominent Lebanese statesman, a former Speaker of the Lebanese Parliament, and one of the founding fathers of the Lebanese Republic.
+Adel Osseiran (Note: His name is also transliterated Adil 'Usayran or Adil Osseyran) (عادل عسيران; 5 June 1905 – 18 June 1998) was a Lebanese politician and statesman.
+A prominent political figure in Lebanon, he was a former Speaker of the Lebanese Parliament as well as one of the founding fathers of the Lebanese Republic.

-Osseiran played a significant role at various points in the history of modern Lebanon, such as the struggle for independence (1943), the mini-civil war of 1958, and the Lausanne Conference for Peace (1984).
+Osseiran played a significant role at various points in the history of modern Lebanon, such as the struggle for independence (1943), the 1958 Lebanon crisis, and the Lausanne Conference for Peace (1984).